Who are we?

 Cyril

-He is full of character and loves nothing better than to sun himself and make sure that all intruders are chased off!
+Full of character, Cyril loves nothing better than to sun himself and make sure that all intruders are chased off!
 He can move quite fast for a little guy.
 He will do anything for quince blossom, loves dandelions and hates pigeons…